What you can expect at your First Appointment with a New Dentist

 No matter the reason for your appointment, either a reactionary or routine dental visit, you will require a dental examination.
 Dr. Andres de Cardenas will examine your mouth, looking at your teeth for any apparent problems or indicators.

-Your routine dental visit will also likely include some form of dental cleaning.
+Your routine dental visit will also likely include some form of a dental cleaning.
 This includes removing plaque, flossing, and a deep clan procedure.
 These modalities help preserve your oral health for the long-term, ensuring your teeth remain preeminently clean.

 A Routine Dental Visit with Dr. Andres de Cardenas